OnlyF0uR/Redware/README.md

 # Redware
-Red proof-of-concept Pythonic Tool made using Python and Go.
+Red proof-of-concept Pythonic Tool made using Python and C.